Original work from my time at Chik-Wauk Museum and Nature Center

 July-August 2025

 Recently I had the honor of participating in a 10-day Artist in Residency program sponsored by the Gunflint Trail Historical Society.
-I stayed at a private cabin overlooking a bay in Saganaga Lake, near the very end of the Gunflint Trail, 57 miles from Grand Marais, Minnesota.
+I stayed at a private cabin overlooking a bay of Saganaga Lake near the very end of the Gunflint Trail, 57 miles from Grand Marais, Minnesota.

 I was treated with such kindness and generosity by this beautiful community.
 There is a pride of place here accompanied by a sense of responsibility to share and preserve the ecology and history of this area.